 Your duty to inform us of changes

 It is important that the personal data we hold about you is accurate and current.
-Please let us know of any changes.
-We will update your records promptly upon being notified of such changes.
+Please keep us infirmed if your persona data changes during your relationship with us.

 Your rights in connection with personal data